-Patty Ogden exclusively represents management of private and public employers of all sizes and from a broad range of industries.
-Patty is committed to partnering with her clients to achieve their objectives by delivering practical advice and solutions to the challenges they face daily when managing a workforce, and defending their position in the event litigation ensues.
+Patty Ogden exclusively represented management of private and public employers of all sizes and from a broad range of industries.
+Patty was committed to partnering with her clients to achieve their objectives by delivering practical advice and solutions to the challenges they face daily when managing a workforce, and defending their position in the event litigation ensues.

-Her practice regularly involves advising human resource professionals and management personnel who hold the responsibility of administering the FMLA and ADA compliance, as well as advising clients on OSHA compliance and training requirements and best practices.
-In addition, Patty works with clients on consulting agreements, independent contractor issues, handbooks, and in analyzing reductions-in-force and preparing severance packages.
+Her practice regularly involved advising human resource professionals and management personnel who hold the responsibility of administering the FMLA and ADA compliance, as well as advising clients on OSHA compliance and training requirements and best practices.
+In addition, Patty worked with clients on consulting agreements, independent contractor issues, handbooks, and in analyzing reductions-in-force and preparing severance packages.

 Professional and Community Involvement